Uncharted: Drake's Fortune: Awards

 Uncharted received several accolades from web review sites such as IGN, who named it their PlayStation 3 game of the year.
 During the 11th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Uncharted in six categories: "Adventure Game of the Year", "Outstanding Character Performance", and outstanding achievement in "Animation", "Original Music Composition", "Story Development", and "Visual Engineering".

 Sales

 The game became one of the first batch of titles to be released as part of Europe's budget Platinum range of best-selling titles and sold 1 million copies ten weeks after its release.
 Sony announced at E3 2009 that Uncharted: Drake's Fortune had sold over 2.6 million copies worldwide and was a hit for the PlayStation 3.
-As of March 2015, Uncharted has sold 4.8 million copies.
+By March 2015, the game had sold 4.8 million copies.

 Sequels

 Due to the critical and commercial success of Drake's Fortune, Uncharted became a franchise with several sequels and other media.
 Uncharted 2: Among Thieves was released in 2009, and Uncharted 3: Drake's Deception was released in 2011.
 Two spin-offs for the PlayStation Vita, Uncharted: Golden Abyss and Uncharted: Fight for Fortune, were released in 2011 and 2012 respectively.
 A single-player-only remaster of the first three games, Uncharted: The Nathan Drake Collection, was released for the PlayStation 4 on October 7, 2015 in Europe, Australia and New Zealand, and October 9 in North America, the United Kingdom and Ireland.
 Uncharted 4: A Thief's End, which concludes Drake's story, was released on May 10, 2016.